aikithoughts/daveshevitz.github.io/gratitude/gratitude.md

 - The sun shining at 6:00am on a June morning
 - Coffee with a good friend
 - Coaching a great Let Me Run team
+- Running shoes that work for my feet